 “God is making it possible,” said Sheri Duffy on being able to get the master’s program started.
 Duffy is the MSW program director.

 Vanessa Graves, field director of the Master of Social Work program, said she saw how beneficial the MSW program would be for the communities of CENLA.
 So, in 2017, the process to create the MSW program was started.
-It was a joint effort among Duffy, LC administrators and The Rapides Foundation.
+It was a joint effort among Duffy, LCU administrators and The Rapides Foundation.

 “The need for the MSW in the area was great,” Duffy said.
-Having the program at LC had been a long-time dream of hers, having served first as director of the BSW program.
+Having the program at LCU had been a long-time dream of hers, having served first as director of the BSW program.
 The program has grown significantly and has already graduated two cohorts of students.

-Louisiana College’s mission for the Master of Social Work program is to prepare students to function competently and effectively in a rapidly changing world through an academically challenging social work education within a Christian environment that offers integration of faith and learning.
+Louisiana Christian University’s mission for the Master of Social Work program is to prepare students to function competently and effectively in a rapidly changing world through an academically challenging social work education within a Christian environment that offers integration of faith and learning.
 The MSW also includes a healthcare/behavioral health concentration.

 Graves said this year has brought on even greater needs and challenges due to COVID-19, and students have learned to be quickly adaptable to new ways of treating and interacting with patients in varied settings.